RHIT-CSSE/csse332/homeworks/10_hybrid_threads/README.md

 concurrency issues.
 The most straightforward issue is that schedulers might, in parallel, select the same thread for running and then that thread would run twice.
 We need to prevent this from happening.
-But on the other hand, we can't have some semaphore that's locked for the duration of a userspace thread's execution...that removes the parallelism that pthreads gives us.
+But on the other hand, we can't have some mutex that's locked for the duration of a userspace thread's execution...that removes the parallelism that pthreads gives us.